 Note: a next service date must be set for the asset on the plan in order for the first order to autogenerate.
 The date is in the Maintenance tab of the asset.

-Use the Service Provider tab to indicate which vendor will be completing this Task and with which Service Level.
+Use the Service Provider tab to indicate which vendor will be completing this Task and with which Service Level and also associate different price list.
 You can assign tasks to internal teams or external providers.

 Use 'Subcontractor' to indicate which vendor the service is being outsourced to, with the associated service level.